Open-Systems-Pharmacology/Oral-PBBM-Workflow/In-Vitro-Dissolution-Model/README.md

 ## Prerequisites

-To use the in vitro dissolution model, ensure you have the [OSP Software Suite](https://github.com/Open-Systems-Pharmacology/Suite/releases) installed (version 11.3 or higher).
+To use the in vitro dissolution model, ensure you have the [OSP Software Suite](https://github.com/Open-Systems-Pharmacology/Suite/releases) installed.
+Please note that this workflow was developed with version 11.2 and has not been tested with higher software versions.

 **Note:** If you use OSP version <13, please update the OSP Suite dimension database in both your Mobi installation folder as follows:
 Download the file [`OSPSuite.Dimensions.xml`](https://github.com/Open-Systems-Pharmacology/Oral-PBBM-Workflow/blob/main/In-Vitro-Dissolution-Model/OSPSuite.Dimensions.xml) distributed in this repository and copy it into both your Mobi installation folder (overwrite the existing file).